 EC: He’s talking about this building.

 Dr. Z: Yah, this building here , … so I learned my lesson to obey the teacher.
-So I graduated from here, that would be the fourth grade, and moved to the Myrtle Stevens School which was next door.
+So I graduated from here; that would be the fourth grade, and moved to the Myrtle Stevens School which was next door.

 EC: Do we know anything about Myrtle Stevens?